Azure/azure-sdk-for-java/sdk/textanalytics/azure-ai-textanalytics/README.md

 ### Input
 A **text input**, also called a **document**, is a single unit of document to be analyzed by the predictive models in the Text Analytics service.
-Operations on Text Analytics client may take a single document or a collection of documents to be analyzed as a batch.
+Operations on `TextAnalyticsClient` may take a single document or a collection of documents to be analyzed as a batch.
 See [service limitations][service_input_limitation] for the document, including document length limits, maximum batch size, and supported text encoding.

+### Operation on multiple documents
+For each supported operation, the `TextAnalyticsClient` provides method overloads to take a single document, a batch of documents as strings, or a batch of either `TextDocumentInput` or `DetectLanguageInput` objects.
+The overload taking the `TextDocumentInput` or `DetectLanguageInput` batch allows callers to give each document a unique ID, indicate that the documents in the batch are written in different languages, or provide a country hint about the language of the document.

 ### Return value
 An operation result, such as `AnalyzeSentimentResult`, is the result of a Text Analytics operation, containing a